 - Get insured to mitigate risk.
 Protect your business from something catastrophic with basic business insurance or commercial insurance.

 6. Promote It

-- Send out invited on social media.
-Instagram is a great platform to advertise a pop-up and get people excited about it.
+- Send out invites on social media.
+Instagram is one of many great platforms to advertise a pop-up and get people excited about it.

 - Do your research on local influencers and find a few that would be interested in participating.
 You don’t always need to find the biggest influencers; instead the focus should be on relevancy and how many additional shoppers they’ll bring into your store.